solliancenet/MCW-MLOps/Hands-on lab/Before the HOL - MLOps.md

     Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

 2. Azure DevOps subscription.
 You will need a valid and active Azure DevOps account to complete the quickstarts.
 If you do not have one, you can sign up for a [free account](https://azure.microsoft.com/en-us/services/devops/).
+Note that you will need privileges to create projects on the DevOps account.

 3. Azure Notebooks.
 You will need an Azure Notebooks project to import the quickstart notebooks into.
 See instructions below on how to prepare your Azure Notebooks environment.